prashant-2309/Calculus-Calculator/README.md

 # Calculus-Calculator
-To run this py file you need download tkinter library and sympy library
+To run this py file you need to download tkinter library and sympy library